ryanwdavies/adhoc/square_root.md

 **findBase** - works very well functionally and looks elegant and is easy to understand.

 **findSqrt** - it looks complicated and, as a tight loop, is not as performant as the imperative implementation; *brute force*-style programmes is not well suited for recursive implementation: the JavaScript stack limit will limit the depth of recursion that can be achieved, and the the operation will likely result in high memory usage.
-The function could be improve with *[currying](https://wsvincent.com/javascript-currying/)*
+The readability of the function could be improved with *[currying](https://wsvincent.com/javascript-currying/)*.